A1 · BeginnerEnglish

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Prepositions of time (in / on / at)
+Prepositions of Time (in / on / at)

 A1Prepositional of time